Thursday 5 September 2019

 "Do extreme modern day journeys match the tenacity and skills demonstrated by William Bligh and his men?"

-Sydney-based adventurer Alex Luther water-skied 3,699kms from Africa to Italy in under 10 days.
+Join four modern-day adventurers in a thrilling and inspiring evening of storytelling.
+Sydney-based Alex Luther water-skied 3,699kms from Africa to Italy in under 10 days.
 Michelle Lee has just returned from completing a 2-month solo-rowing odyssey across the Atlantic Ocean covering a distance of more than, 5,000km.
 In addition, Kay Cottee AO will share stories from her record-breaking circumnavigation of the world in 1988 as the first woman to sail solo, non-stop and unassisted around the world in 189 days!

 Media commentator/journalist and author Rob Mundle will explore the mutiny against Bligh on HMS Bounty and their remarkable journey in 1789, navigating 6,500km of treacherous seas eventually reaching safety in Timor in the ship’s open boat.

-This discussion will be hosted by maritime museum’s senior curator Daina Fletcher.
+This inspirational discussion will be hosted by maritime museum’s senior curator Daina Fletcher.

 Main image: Kay Cottee steering Blackmores First Lady across the Pacific Ocean.
 Reproduced courtesy Kay Cottee.